Decision-Making and Ante-Natal Screening for Sickle Cell and Thalassaemia Disorders

 Attitudes; Choice Behavior; Christians; Clergy; Cross-Cultural Comparison; Culture; Decision Making; Diagnosis; Empirical Research; Ethnic Groups; Family Relationship; Fatwas; Focus Groups; Genetic Disorders; Health; Health Personnel; Illness; Minority Groups; Muslims; Parents; Prenatal Diagnosis; Religion; Research; Selective Sickle Cell Anemia; Thalassemia; Religious Ethics; Moral and Religious Aspects of Abortion; Genetic Counseling / Prenatal Diagnosis; Cultural Pluralism;

 Showing items related by title, author, creator and subject.

 The influence of faith and religion and the role of religious and community leaders in prenatal decisions for sickle cell disorders and thalassaemia major.
 Ahmed, Shenaz; Atkin, Karl; Hewison, Jenny; Green, Josephine (2006-09)

-Attitudes to prenatal testing and termination of pregnancy for fetal abnormality: a comparison of white and Pakistani women in the UK Hewison, Jenny; Green, Josephine M.; Ahmed, Shenaz; Cuckle, Howard S.; Hirst, Janet; Hucknall, Clare; Thornton, Jim G. (2007-05)
+Decisions about testing and termination of pregnancy for different fetal conditions: a qualitative study of European white and Pakistani mothers and affected children Ahmed, Shenaz; Hewison, Jenny; Green, Josephine M.; Cuckle, Howard S.; Hirst, Janet; Thornton, Jim G. (2008-12)